Before You Begin

 To create the .keytab file, do the following:

-- Create a user or computer account in your Active Directory in one of the following ways:
+- Create a computer account in your Active Directory in one of the following ways:

 - Specifying the password in the interactive password prompt.